 The relapsing-remitting form of MS may eventually progress to secondary progressive MS (SPMS), during which there are few or no periods of remission.
 Relapsing-remitting multiple sclerosis (RRMS) can be diagnosed when two episodes of relapse are separated by more than 30 days, or there has only been one relapse that is accompanied by MRI evidence of newly scarred or damaged myelin three months later.

 Understanding Multiple Sclerosis: Types of MS

-Patients with this form of multiple sclerosis often experience phases of relapse followed by remission at first, but this later gives way to progressive disease, characterized by worsening symptoms and few or no periods of remission.
+Patients with SPMS often experience phases of relapse followed by remission at first.
+However, as SPMS progresses, it may eventually lead to the progressive form of the disease, which is characterized by worsening symptoms and few or no periods of remission.

-Primary progressive multiple sclerosis may be diagnosed if there have been no previous symptoms of relapse but the patient has become increasingly disabled over a period of at least one year.
+PPMS may be diagnosed if there have been no previous symptoms of relapse but the patient has become increasingly disabled over a period of at least one year.